Building a wooden pallet compost bin in Maine

 Why Is Composting So Good For The Planet?

-Commercial methods of composting require the use of oil-reliant machinery and a sped-up method of oxidising organic matter at a high heat to get it to break down quickly.
+Commercial methods of composting require the use of oil-reliant machinery.
+A fast method of oxidising organic matter at a high heat to get it to break down quickly.
 No fungal decomposition is involved in this process.
-Through the slower and more traditional method of composting at home, there is more assurance that everything has been well-broken down by the fungi and bacteria and your end product will be something that is very useful to the soil.
+Through the slower and more traditional method of composting at home, there is more assurance that everything has been well-broken down by the fungi and bacteria.
+Your end product will be something that is very useful to the soil.

-It also means you are creating your own fertilizer, which takes away the need for any chemicals you might be tempted to add to your garden as compost is so good at feeding your plants.
-I am going to do a whole piece on chemical fertilizers when we start our garden in the Spring, but for now please just trust me that we should absolutely NOT be using them.
-Compost also helps the soil to retain moisture, so as water becomes more and more of a commodity and a resource that we need to be careful with, your compost can help reduce the amount you need by laying it on top of your plants.
+It also means you are creating your own fertilizer.
+Which takes away the need for any chemicals you might be tempted to add to your garden as compost is so good at feeding your plants.
+I am going to do a whole piece on chemical fertilizers when we start our garden in the Spring.
+For now please just trust me that we should absolutely NOT be using them.
+Compost also helps the soil to retain moisture.
+So as water becomes more and more of a commodity and a resource that we need to be careful with, your compost can help reduce the amount you need by laying it on top of your plants.

 maine-house-compost-editorial-image-collage-diy-compost